 - Preheat oven to 350-degrees F.

-- In a medium bowl, sift together flour, baking powder, and xanthan gum.
-Whisk together to combine well and set aside.
+- In a medium bowl, whisk together flour, baking powder, and xanthan gum.
+If the baking powder has lumps, sift it into the flour.
+Set aside.

 - In a small bowl, whisk together flaxseed meal and water.
 Set aside for 5 minutes.